 What are the best Freed AI alternatives?

 The best alternative depends on what you need beyond ambient scribing.
-DeepCura is the strongest option for practices that want a full-platform solution including scribing, an AI receptionist, billing integrity checks, fax management, and EHR write-back for $129/month.
-Nuance DAX Copilot is the leading choice for large health systems on Epic.
+DeepCura is the strongest option for practices that want 7 AI agents orchestrating every communication channel — AI scribe, AI receptionist (with real-time SMS during calls), AI billing, AI fax, AI prior auth, AI payment collection, and clinical AI copilot — all for $129/month.
+DeepCura also offers dark mode for night charting and lets you test every feature without booking a sales call.
+DeepScribe is the leading choice for oncology practices and large health systems that want specialty-tuned AI with human QA review.
+Ambience Healthcare is the enterprise leader for large health systems on Epic or Cerner that need deep EHR integration and Chart Awareness.
+Nuance DAX Copilot is the leading choice for large health systems on Microsoft infrastructure.
 Heidi Health serves international clinics with multi-language support.
 Suki AI offers a voice-first clinical assistant for hands-free EHR interaction.
 For a comprehensive comparison, see our Best AI Medical Scribes in 2026 ranking.

 Is Freed AI worth it?